Skip to main content

 • Less shift from the original state as the workloads run on short timeframes and can be rebuilt and re-pushed easily

-Since then, containers have gained popularity, changing the environment of cloud computing.
+Virtual machines were the way to go before containerization became popular if you needed to separate environments within a physical infrastructure.
+However, the focus on containers changed in 2013 when Docker Inc. unveiled its containerization software.
+Since then, containers have gained popularity, changing the cloud computing environment.
 In addition, containers’ agile development approach attracts an increasing number of engineers.
-Virtual machines and containers were both created with the concept of making the most of resources from an already-existing physical infrastructure.
+Virtual machines and containers were both created with the concept of making the most of resources from an already existing physical infrastructure.

 What are VMs or Virtual Machines?